opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Job-Procedures-Gantt.md

 ## Restarting Without Prerun

-This action will place the selected job back into a [Qualifying]{.skd-job-statuses} state.
+This action will place the selected job back into a Qualifying state.
 The job is submitted without the associated Prerun.
 All dependencies must be met before the job is submitted.

 To perform this procedure: